 Head south towards the often-quieter areas surrounding Grasmere, nestled close to the craggy Langdale valley.
 Here you’ll find more of your walkers’ paradise.
-You can easily access notorious Helvellyn and Scarfell Pike.
+You can easily access the notorious Helvellyn and Scafell Pike.

 As well as spot all-year-round climbing, bouldering and scrambling among the Langdale Pikes and surrounding quarries.

 If you’re after some adventure whilst staying in Keswick, why not visit the famous Honistor Slate Mine?
 It is the last working mine in England and well known for producing the famous Lake District blue/green stone.
 You can take a guided tour of the mine and for those thrill seekers, have a go at Via Ferrata.
 Scale vertical cliff edges and scramble across high exposure bridges and cargo nets.
 Not for those who are afraid of heights!